 In 2014 I organised a symposium at the University of Surrey called 'Theatre in the Dark', which resulted in a close collaboration with Martin Welton (QMUL).
 We wanted to document and evaluate the burgeoning field of theatre practices for gloomy or completely dark spaces that's been developing in the UK over the past couple of decades, contextualising it in light of experimentation across a range of cultures, historical precedents and performance forms.
 This led to an edited collection called Theatre in the Dark: Shadow, Gloom and Blackout in Contemporary Theatre (Bloomsbury, 2017), which includes a number of chapters that are co-written by leading practitioners and scholars.
 My own contribution to the book looks at dining in the dark experiences from Italian Futurism to present-day commercially-run dining in the dark restaurants, focusing on how 'no-thing' - how darkness - has entered the experience economy as a highly marketable phenomenon.
 Martin and I have since worked on a number of academic and public engagement initiatives exploring darkness and the senses in performance.

-Most recently, I've been focusing on decadence and ruination in contemporary theatre and live art.
+Most recently, I've been focusing on decadence and accelerationism in contemporary theatre and live art.
 I want to take seriously the claim that theatre, particularly in times of austerity, is 'decadent'.
-However, rather than using this to dismiss the value of theatre in a competitive funding climate, I'm interested in (re)turning to an understanding of decadence that can shed light on the critical potency of diverse live artworks that seek to 'ruin what ruins', exploring how trash, waste and excess might be turned against saturated markets and exclusionary forms of cultural production.
-This will result in a major funding bid that I'll be submitting in 2019 and, I hope, in a book as well as a range of related activities with key partners across the sector.
+However, rather than using this to dismiss the value of theatre in a competitive funding climate, I'm interested in (re)turning to an understanding of decadence that can shed light on the critical potency of diverse live artworks that seek to 'ruin what ruins', exploring how trash, waste and excess might be turned against the intensification of productivity and the acceleration of growth in capitalist economies.
+I'm planning a monograph at the moment that explores these ideas, titled Frenetic Standstill: Decadence and Acceleration in Contemporary Theatre.